Ladies and Gentlemen: The Rolling Stones: 2010 theatrical re-release

 Prior to 2010, after initial showings in 1974 the movie was only commercially available in the early 1980s in Australia on VHS by Video Classics, of which bootleg copies had since been circulated.
 The Rolling Stones re-claimed the film from No Moss Partners, the original investment limited partnership in the late 1990s, and held off from re-releasing it until 2010.
 On 16 September 2010, a digital re-mastered version of Ladies and Gentlemen was shown in select theaters in the United States, presented by Omniverse Vision, Eagle Rock Entertainment and NCM Fathom.
 Re-mastered in HD digital, the film also features an introduction by Mick Jagger, interviewed in summer 2010 at the London Dorchester Hotel.
 This segment features Jagger reflecting on memories of the tour during this legendary time, and the status of the Rolling Stones.
 This film was released at selected Showcase Cinemas in UK the following day, on Friday 17 September 2010.
 On 12 October 2010, it was issued on DVD and Blu-ray.
 Supplements to the concert footage includes tour rehearsal footage from the Montreux Jazz Festival, a 1972 Old Grey Whistle Test interview with Mick Jagger, and a 2010 interview with Jagger.
 During the performance, Styrofoam Frisbee-like discs with the Stones 'Tongue' emblem were thrown out into the audience to add to the excitement and enhance the realism as if you were actually attending the concert.
 The Blu-ray release has three choices of soundtrack: Dolby Digital 5.1, DTS-HD Master Audio 5.1, and LPCM stereo, with at least one reviewer genuinely preferring the LPCM 2.0 option.

 Album

 In 2017 Ladies and Gentlemen was released as a standalone CD, on Eagle Records.

+Where track 1 is the intro, and track 2 is "Brown Sugar".
+The band introductions is at the start of "Bye Bye Johnny (track 13).

+On the DVD / Blu ray, the Intro is part of "Brown Sugar.
+The band introductions is at the end of "Midnight Rambler".

 Set list

-The tracks in the film followed the running order of a typical set list of the 1972 tour, with no original dating earlier than 1968.
+The tracks in the film followed the running order of a typical set list of the 1972 tour, with only songs they recorded between 1968 and 1972, except "Bye Bye Johnny" from their first EP (1964).
 "Dead Flowers" was played at one of the filmed shows in Fort Worth but not elsewhere on the tour, while "Rocks Off" was absent from the film despite being a constant of the tour set list; in an interview included in the DVD release, Jagger said this was due to it being out of tune.
+And also "a few strings busted", an extra comment at the end of "Bitch", just after playing "Rocks Off".